 But then your channel will always be available to be claimed.
 There’s no expiry date for it.
 That’s your consolation.
 Meanwhile, let your baby be safe with YouTube.
 Better than being kidnapped by someone else.

-Let’s hope one day you may remember or find your channel password and be able to claim your baby.
+Let’s hope one day you may remember or find your channel password and be able to recover your pre-Google YouTube account with your username.